lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 # Key Concepts

 Before going into the samples in the tutorial steps, first we will go over some key concepts that will be covered in this tutorial.
-For other related concepts, please see the Face Detection Tutorials that covers and answers the questions:
+For more related concepts, please see the Face Detection Tutorials that covers and answers the questions:

-* Batch Size - What is it and how does it affect latency and performance?

-* Image Processing Pipeline - What is it and how does it affect performance?
+* Intel OpenCV - Why is it included in the OpenVION toolkit?

-* Synchronous vs. Asynchronous API - What is it how does it affect performance?
+* Floating Point Precision - What is it and why does it matter?

 ## Batch Size